 A pilot at an advanced stage of flight training can use an iPad to ease several tasks inside the cockpit.

 A student pilot flying for a private pilot license might not find the iPad very useful.
-A pilot, training for his Instrument rating will find an iPad to be an excellent tool for cockpit management and navigate with ease.
+A pilot training for his Instrument rating will see an iPad to be an excellent tool for cockpit management and navigation with ease.

 Generally, pilots have to multi-task while flying an airplane.

-Aviate, Navigate, and Communicate is a lot easier to say but quite hard to execute.
+Aviate, Navigate, and Communicate are easier to say but quite hard to execute.

 A pilot needs to do all these three tasks at the same time.
 There are various other things a pilot has to do while flying the airplane.

-As a student pilot at an early stage of your pilot training, you need to focus on how to fly the airplane.
+As a student pilot at an early stage of your pilot training, you need to focus on flying the airplane.

-Without knowing how to fly the airplane and purchasing your first iPad is not going to be of any help.
+Without knowing how to fly the airplane and purchasing your first iPad will not be of any help.

-Get used to with actual flying before investing on an iPad.
+Get used to actual flying before investing in an iPad.